iamarpan/bookstore/bookApp/bookApp/bookApp/Firebase_Schema.md

 2. **Export Critical Data**: Regular exports of users and books data
 3. **Version Control**: Track schema changes and migrations

-This schema provides a robust foundation for your BookstoreApp with proper relationships, security, and scalability considerations.
+This schema provides a robust foundation for your Book Club app with proper relationships, security, and scalability considerations.